grantmacken/glider/README.md

 ## Getting Started

 1. clone this repo and cd into the cloned dir
-2. [enable rootless](./docs/on_rootlessness.md) in order to sever on port 80 and above
+2. [enable rootless](./articles/on_rootlessness.md) in order to sever on port 80 and above
 3. bring the [podman pod](https://docs.podman.io/en/latest/markdown/podman-pod.1.html) up with two running containers
- 1. 'or' container: nginx as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy)
+ 1. 'or' container: nginx as a reverse-proxy <!--[reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy) -->
  2. 'xq' container: the xqerl application

 ```shell